measurement-factory/squid-notes/review.md

 <a name="rp6"></a>rp6: If no other rule applies, then the reviewer may ask the
-author to be consistent with what is in the current codebase.
+author to be consistent with what is in the current codebase
 ----

 Unfortunately, finding consistency in Squid code or, more importantly,